Frequently Asked Questions

 There are two places where a business can look to see if their services are required.

 - Department of Finance, Bureau of Purchases.
-This is not a DGS function, but the link to their webpage and listing of all current solicitations can be found here: http://finance.baltimorecity.gov/bureaus/purchases.
+This is not a DGS function, however, you are free to visit the Bureau of Purchases webpage for a listing of all current solicitations.

-- Department of General Services lists all consultant and construction projects here: http://cityservices.baltimorecity.gov/DCP/Default.aspx.
-Click on the category box and select Currently Advertised Design or Currently Advertised Construction to see projects for both DGS and DPW that are being bid, including general information on the project, type of work to be performed, and bid due dates.
+- Department of General Services consultant and construction projects.
+On the webpage please be sure to click on the category box and select Currently Advertised Design or Currently Advertised Construction to see projects for both DGS and DPW that are being bid, including general information on the project, type of work to be performed, and bid due dates.

 In many cases, small businesses may not be in a position to be the actual bidders on a project, but they can provide services as a sub-consultant or sub-contractor to the prime bidder.
 For more information on this aspect, see more FAQ’s below.